 In Quran, Allah has prioritized four Islamic months over the rest of twelve.

 In Surah Toba, it says:

-Unfortunately, most of us are unaware about the importance of Islamic months except Ramadhan or Zul-hijja.
-Most of us recognize Muharram as the first month of Hijri calendar.
-Or we recognize it with the event of karbala only.
-However, importance of Muharram is not limited to these two facts only.
-Purpose of this article is to illuminate significance of Muharram beyond this conventional and limited scope.
+Unfortunately, most of us are unaware about the importance of Islamic months except Ramadhan or Zul-hajj.
+Most of us recognize Muharram as the first month of the Hijri calendar.
+Or we realize it with the event of Karbala only.
+However, the importance of Muharram is not limited to these two facts just.
+Purpose of this article is to illuminate the significance of Muharram beyond this current and limited scope.

-Word Muharram it self means “sacred”.
-In connection to the verse quoted above, its is important to mention that this month demands us to be very conscious of our deeds.
-A special warning of ” Do not wrong your selves during them [the four sacred months]” indicates that if reward of good deeds is higher in this month, the punishment of a bad deed will also be higher.
+Word Muharram it self-means “sacred.”
+In connection to the verse quoted above, it is important to mention that this month demands us to be very conscious of our deeds.
+A special warning of ” Do not wrong your selves during them [the four sacred months]” indicates that if the reward of good deeds is higher in this month, the punishment of an evil act will also be higher.

 Muharram as leader of Months: